Built-in Tools Reference

 3. Create API Key

 Go to "APIs & Services" → "Credentials" → "CREATE CREDENTIALS" → "API key".
 Copy the key immediately.
-Recommended: Restrict access by IP address or HTTP referrer.
+Recommended: Click "Edit API key" to restrict access by IP address or HTTP referrer.

 4. Create Programmable Search Engine